Philip Ridley: Theatre

-Work in music
+Music

-Ridley's output as a lyricist has produced a wide range of songs, a number of which have featured in a variety of his plays, films, and novels.
-As a student Ridley participated in music by creating work with a band called Haunted Staircase (who released their double-sided record Flutters in the early 1980s) and also worked as a DJ at a nightclub.
+Ridley has written a wide range of songs, some of which have featured in his plays, films, and novels.
+As a student Ridley participated in music by creating work with a band called Haunted Staircase (who released their double-sided record Flutters in the early 1980s).
+He also worked as a DJ at a nightclub.

-As a songwriter he has regularly collaborated with the composer, Nick Bicât.
+As a songwriter he has regularly collaborated with composer, Nick Bicât.
 For Ridley's film, The Passion of Darkly Noon, they created two songs: "Look What You've Done" (sung by Gavin Friday) and "Who Will Love Me Now?" (sung by PJ Harvey), the latter of which was voted as BBC Radio 1's Best Film Song of 1998.
 It was later covered by the techno/house band Sunscreem as Please Save Me, whose cover entered the UK top 40 chart, became a cult hit in clubs, and featured in the film South West 9.
-For his film Heartless Ridley and Bicât created ten songs (performed by Mary Leay, Joe Echo, and lead actor Jim Sturgess).
+For his film Heartless, Ridley and Bicât created ten songs (performed by Mary Leay, Joe Echo, and lead actor Jim Sturgess).

 In 2010 Ridley and Bicât formed the music group, 'Dreamskin Cradle' (with singer Mary Leay).
-The group's first album, Songs from Grimm (2014), consisted of twelve songs inspired by female characters in Brothers Grimm fairy tales and was released on all major download sites.
-Some songs from the album were performed as part of a live performance called Grimm Tales, which was developed by the St Paul's Institute and featured readings from the actress Jeany Spark, reflections from Canon Edmund Newell, and extracts from Brothers Grimm fairy tales adapted by poet laureate Carol Ann Duffy.
+The group's first album, Songs from Grimm (2014), consisted of twelve songs inspired by female characters in Brothers Grimm fairy tales; it was released on all major download sites.
+Some songs from the album were performed as part of a live performance called Grimm Tales, which was developed by the St Paul's Institute and featured readings by actress Jeany Spark, reflections from Canon Edmund Newell, and extracts from Brothers Grimm fairy tales adapted by poet laureate Carol Ann Duffy.
 Dreamskin Cradle have also released two singles: Fade and Float (written for Ridley's stage play, Tender Napalm) and Ladybird First (written for Ridley's stage play, Dark Vanilla Jungle).

-Ridley also has written the libretto of an opera for teenagers titled Tarantula in Petrol Blue, composed by Anna Meredith, which had its premiere in 2009.
+Ridley also has written the libretto of an opera for teenagers titled Tarantula in Petrol Blue.
+With music composed by Anna Meredith, it had its premiere in 2009.

-Other artistic work
+Other work

-Riley is a photographer, with his images appearing on the covers of a number of his published plays.
-He also has had a number of photography exhibitions mainly consisting of portraits of his friends and images of East London.
+Ridley is a photographer, and his images have appeared on the covers of some of his published plays.
+He also has had photography exhibitions, mainly consisting of portraits of his friends and images of East London.

-Ridley is also a poet, with some of his poetry published in a number of anthologies, and has earned a following for his ongoing series of performance poetry, Lovesongs for Extinct Creatures.
+Ridley is also a poet.
+Some poetry has been published in anthologies, and he has earned a following for his ongoing series of performance poetry, Lovesongs for Extinct Creatures.

-Ridley has won both the Evening Standards Most Promising Newcomer to British Film and Most Promising Playwright Awards.
+Ridley has won the Evening Standard awards for Most Promising Newcomer to British Film and Most Promising Playwright.
 He is the only person ever to receive both prizes.

-He featured on BBC2's flagship arts programme, The Culture Show, on 2 March 2012.
+He was featured on BBC2's arts programme, The Culture Show, on 2 March 2012.